 Lac du Flambeau Service Learning Project

-For over 10 years, the Human Development Center has sponsored the Lac du Flambeau Service Learning Project at the University of Wisconsin-Eau Claire.
+For over 15 years, the Human Development Center has sponsored the Lac du Flambeau American Indian Service Learning Project at the University of Wisconsin-Eau Claire.
 Undergraduate and graduate students participate in a multicultural learning experience at the Lac du Flambeau American Indian Reservation in northeast Wisconsin.
 UWEC students learn about the Lac du Flambeau and Ojibwe culture, and educational and healthcare systems during a two-day orientation.
 Undergraduate students then return to Lac du Flambeau during the semester to assist in the local public school and with the area Head Start program.
 Graduate students provide more specialized services in the public school and area healthcare clinics throughout the semester.
 For more information on the Lac du Flambeau Service Learning Project please contact the HDC.

 Academic Intervention Clinic